 The study echoed a 2009 Quality Planning report that found few SUVs and hatchbacks on the top 10 list of most-ticketed vehicles.
 That suggests SUVs and hatchbacks are driven more conservatively than other models, according to the study's authors.

 Racking up violations will increase your car insurance rates.
 So in addition to the expense of the tickets, drivers of "spirited" vehicles may also pay bigger insurance bills.
+You'll have to pay high-risk auto insurance because you're in a higher risk category.

 John O'Dell, senior editor at Santa Monica, Calif.-based Edmunds.com, noted that most of the suspects on the list are "peppy vehicles."